• Skip to primary navigation

 • Remove the dutch oven from the oven and rest the chicken for a minimum of 20 minutes covered with tin foil or a lid.

-• If you want to crisp the carrots a bit more, place them back in the oven while the chicken is roasting.
+• If you want to crisp the vegetables a bit more, place them back in the oven while the chicken is resting.

 Nutrition